scottcrowley/lego/README.md

 This is an open source app to manage your Lego collection on the Rebrickable.com site.
 It is assumed that you have an account on Rebrickable and have sets or parts already entered there.

+The main purpose of this app is to allow you a way to specify storage locations for all of your Lego parts.
+For people that have large collections, this app can be used to keep your Legos organized, so you will always know where any particular piece is located.

-Project was built and maintained by Scott Crowley.
+Project was built and maintained by [Scott Crowley](https://github.com/scottcrowley).

 ## Installation